Gedrah/WouldYouRather/README.md

 ## Would you rather

-Would you rather is a web app made using React and Redux.
-It lets you connect with an user account (pre-registered) and answer polls.
+Would you rather is a web app made using React and Redux.<br/>
+It lets you connect with an user account (pre-registered) and answer polls.<br/>
-You can choose between answered and non-answered questions.
+You can choose between answered and non-answered questions.<br/>
-The one that was already answered will show all choices made by users and the other one will let you choose between two answers.
+The one that was already answered will show all choices made by users and the other one will let you choose between two answers.<br/>
 You can navigate to the home page (by click on the name of the application), leaderboard page, create a new question and finally logout by clicking on the user avatar and select logout.

 ## Available Scripts